Complaints about rental providers and agents

 - Pay you compensation for any loss you have suffered because of their breach

-Offences by rental providers and agents
+Offences by landlords and agents

 Offences when letting a property